groue/GRMustache/Guides/partials.md

 The a.mustache template can embed b.mustache with the `{{> partials/b }}` tag, and b.mustache can embed a.mustache with the `{{> ../a }}` tag.

+Never use file extensions in your partial tags. `{{> partials/b.mustache }}` would have you get an èrror of domain `GRMustacheErrorDomain` and code `GRMustacheErrorCodeTemplateNotFound`.

 ```objc
 // Render a.mustache
 NSString *aPath = @"/path/to/templates/a.mustache";